bennColl-cs4387/Nath/5week/hw5.md

 # Summary of Contributions

 I initially attempted to set up the Plane project but encountered an error with the `.\setup.ps1` script.
-Due to this issue, I decided to switch to a beginner-friendly open-source project, the First Contributions repository.
+Due to this issue, I decided to switch to a beginner-friendly open-source project, the First Contributions repository, which can be found [here](https://github.com/nathfreires/first-contributions).

 ## Steps I Followed: